cflanery-data/caraf_portfolio/README.md

 ### Blog: [Why Do Social Media Influencers Need Insurance?](https://www.blueridgeriskpartners.com/blog/why-do-social-media-influencers-need-insurance)
 This is a link to my first blog I wrote in a summer marketing internship in 2022!
 I also created the embedded infographic within the blog.

-## Future Assignments
+## Assignments
-Within Telling Stories with Data, I will be learning a lot and creating a lot of data visualizations!
-Below are some future assignments.
+Within Telling Stories with Data, I am learning a lot and creating a lot of data visualizations!
+Below are some assignments.

 ### Assignment 1: [Visualizing Government Debt](visualizing-government-debt)
-This is a future assignment called "Visualizing Government Debt."
+This is an assignment called "Visualizing Government Debt."

 ### Assignment 2: [Trust in News Organizations](tableau-tutorial-news.md)
 This page links to the tutorial in class about recreating a graph about trust in news organizations.